eu-cdse/documentation/APIs/On-Demand Production API.md

 ````

 #### Download the result
-Once the order is successfully processed the status changes to completed and the result is ready for download.
+Once the order is successfully processed, the status changes to complete, and the result is ready for download.
 The user may choose to instruct the service to put the results in a specified location (mandatory if custom parameters have been passed to the Workflow), and standard results (for Workflows like CARD-BS or CARD-COH12) are stored in the CDSE public repository and can be retrieved through the API.
 To download the result:

 ````